 Why is remote patient monitoring important?

 Communication between patient and provider has proven to be critical in healing and recovery.
 Remote patient monitoring devices help develop trust and transparency.
 They provide a deeper understanding of conditions and treatments, empowering users to take more control of their care plans.
-Knowledge is power—and when both patient and provider have more of it, better outcomes become more common and less stressful.
+Knowledge is power—and when both patient and provider have more of it, better patient outcomes become more common and less stressful.

 The benefits of remote patient monitoring include lower readmission rates in ERs, hospitals, and care facilities.
 When patients don’t have to travel back and forth to facilities, they can preserve some of the time and energy needed for healing.
 Reducing stress is a prerequisite for any successful treatment protocol—biometrics can demonstrate that fact with each change in a patient’s condition.